 Attach a conceptual breaker one-line diagram of the plant and station facilities.
-For staged projects, please indicate future generation, transmission circuits, etc.
+For Interconnection Customer’s staged and/or associated projects that share Attachment Facilities or are interconnecting at the same Point of Interconnection, please indicate connection to the Interconnection Customer’s proposed, planned, or existing generation, transmission circuits, etc.

 The conceptual breaker one-line diagram is a representation of electrical components that are connecting into the NYSTS or Distribution System as applicable.
 This conceptual breaker one-line diagram should include, at a minimum: